kobzevvv/hiring-router-mcp/librechat/README.md

 3. Open http://localhost:3080
 4. In the right panel → MCP Settings:
    - Select "Hiring Router"
-   - Paste your Hireflix token when prompted (stored per user, not in files)
+   - No token required (MCP is open for now)

 ## Configure the Cloud Run URL

-Edit `librechat.yaml` and replace `https://REPLACE_WITH_CLOUD_RUN_URL/mcp` with your Cloud Run base URL.
+Edit `librechat.yaml` and set the MCP URL to your Cloud Run base URL.
 Example:

 ```
 https://hiring-router-mcp-xxxx-europe-west1.a.run.app/mcp